devggaurav/HttpMockResponseInterceptor/README.md

 ```

 Create Mock Json File in assets
-Create response you are expecting from api to test just in characters_response.json
+Create response you are expecting from api to test like in characters_response.json

 ```json
 {
   "dummyjson": "Dummy value"
 }
 ```

+## Updates

+Working on handling and passing multiple files to handle success and error response for testcases.